 Identifying your allergens is the first step.

 Once you’ve recognized your symptoms, you need to identify the cause of your allergies.
 Your allergens may be obvious (sneezing around pollen-filled trees), or you may need to evaluate your environment and allergy history.
 Try to pinpoint when your allergies started, or when your allergies are strongest.
 Use a process of elimination, removing possible allergens one by one from your environment and monitoring your response.
 Keep a food diary to track possible food allergies.
+Think about the air, too.
+Every thing from pollen to mold can trigger allergies, and if you are around smokers you will want to try to get rid of the smoke smell.
+It can trigger an allergy.
 If you can’t satisfactorily identify your allergens, talk to a doctor about allergy testing, which usually involves skin prick and scratch tests to identify your allergens and get rid of your allergies.

 Once you’ve identified your allergens, modify your environment to help stop your allergic reactions.